MatthieuSarkis/Ising-QIP/README.md

 ![4*4 Ising configuration](./assets/ising.png "4*4 Ising configuration")

-The idea is to encode an Ising configurations in a quantum state, in an economical way in terms of the number of required qubits.
+The idea is to encode an Ising configuration in a quantum state, in an economical way in terms of the number of required qubits.
 Let us denote by $L$ the size of the square lattice.
 Let us denote q :=$\lceil\log_2L\rceil$.
 The number of required qubits in the quantum embedding discussed here is $n:=2q+1$, corresponding to $q$ qubits for the horizontal location, $q$ qubits for the vertical location, and $1$ 'spin qubit' containing the information on the binary value of the spin at a given location.

 Initially the state $|0\rangle^{\otimes n}$ is acted upon by $I\otimes H^{2q}$, where $H$ is the Hadamard gate, in order to produce a fully entangled state, with the spin qubit untouched.
 One obtains the following state: